mm53bar/ABOUTME/README.md

   - Change is a constant and even more so in software development.
 Being able to react to change is good but planning for change and building that plan into the systems is much better.
 - Education over Enforcement
   - Having the information and access we need makes it faster for us to do our jobs.
 Even more so when there is lots of empowerment and autonomy.
 Slow companies build gates to control information and access.
 Fast companies give increased access to their people but train them to use it well.

-This has also led me to understand some things that I don't value.

-- Maintaining
-  - I quickly lose interest in something after I've built/implemented/learned it.
-You might notice that I try to set up systems that are self-sustaining so that I can move on to something new.

 ## I Default to High Autonomy